OffByTwoDev/Destruct3D/README.md

 # Instructions

+### Instructions to create a destructible object

-- cntrl+shift+a -> destronoiNode
+- cntrl+shift+a -> add destronoiNode
-- add a meshInstance & collisionshape like you would for any body
+- add a meshInstance & collisionshape like you would for any rigidbody
 - set the binary tree depth (recommend 8 for most cases)
+- set the fragmentContainer to be the node where you want fragments to be instantiated under (e.g. an "Environment" or "Objects" node is appropriate)

 optional:
+- if you want to use textures, set hasTexturedMaterial to true, and add a fragmentMaterial (to be applied to the fresh interior faces) and add a material to your meshInstance (to be used for the exterior faces)
+- if you want the largest fragments to be kept stationary (e.g. if you want to remove rigidbody fragments from an object which acts like a staticbody3D) then set treatTopMostLevelAsStatic to true

+requirements:
 - if you need your level to be reloadable, then set your meshInstance's Mesh -> LocalToScene = true (textures will appear black after reloading the scene if not)

-- if you want to use textures, set hasTexturedMaterial to true, and add a fragmentMaterial (to be applied to the fresh interior faces) and add a material to your meshInstance (to be used for the exterior faces)
+### Instructions to destroy a destructible object

+To actually destroy an object, you need to call Activate() on a VSTSplittingComponent (which inherits from Area3D) that overlaps with a destronoiNode.
+The Example scene has an example of this, where Activate() is called upon pressing a keybind.
+In a videogame you'll more than likely want to call Activate() when your object collides with something (e.g. for an RPG), or after a timer is up (e.g. for a grenade)

 # Credits